 If the target cell is a CSG cell with a different CSG from the source cell, the target eNB shall reject the procedure using the HANDOVER PREPARATION FAILURE message.

+If the New eNB UE X2AP ID IE is contained in the Conditional Handover Information IE included in the HANDOVER REQUEST message, but there is no CHO prepared for this New eNB UE X2AP ID, or the CHO is prepared for a different target cell than the Target Cell ID IE, the eNB shall reject the procedure using the HANDOVER PREPARATION FAILURE message.